INVESTOR HREDD PRECISION TOOLS

 ❐ Beyond tier 2

-13. No Process to Suspend or Withhold Certification until Corrective Action Plans are Adopted and Implemented
+13. No Process to Suspend or Withhold Membership or Certification until Corrective Action Plans are Adopted and Implemented

-Does the scheme have a clearly defined process to hold members accountable when significant deviations from the standard are identified, including revoking certification compliance when appropriate?
+Does the initiative have a clearly defined process to hold adhering entities accountable when significant deviations from the standard are identified, including revoking certification compliance when appropriate?

 ❐ Yes